 - Dark Run: Another heist-y space romp that wears its Firefly inspiration on its sleeve.
 It doesn't do anything revolutionary, but it executes well and kept me engaged throughout.
 It's the first in a series by Mike Brooks and I look forward to reading the rest.
 Incidentally, there's now a licensed Firefly book series that I haven't gotten around to.
 I'm curious to (eventually) see how it compares.

-See the full list of books I read during 2021, including ratings and reviews, on Airtable
+See all the books I read during 2021 (including ratings & reviews) on Airtable.

 A rapid-fire list of updates on picks from last year.
 In no particular order:

 - Death Stranding got a PS5 "director's cut", which added, among other things, a kart-racing mode and a catapult.

 - Ted Lasso had a second season, darker than the first.
 Had some filler, but told a mature, enjoyable story.
 Still worth watching.